-To support the safe administration of Buccal Midazolam supplied in a pre-filled syringe e.g. Buccolam®
+To support the safe administration of buccal midazolam supplied in a pre-filled syringe e.g. Buccolam®

-The principles of safe administration of medicines must be followed as per the latest version of the Family Nursing & Home Care Medicines Policy.
+The principles of safe administration of medicines including the recording of the administration must be followed as per the latest version of the Family Nursing & Home Care Medicines Policy.